Phil Alder Artist. Paintings.

 Born in 1951.
 A career in arts and as a practicing artist in west Wales.

-The studio paintings and the more ‘abstract’ watercolours seek to pin down an ‘inner image’, the equivalent or recollection of an experience and visually recreating it.
+The studio paintings and the more 'abstract' watercolours seek to pin down this 'inner image', the sensual recollection visually recreated as an equivalent.

 I tend to work through themes and ideas over ten to fifteen year cycles.
-Currently I am concentrating on the themes of gardens and movement.
+Currently concentrating on gardens and movement but these have been recurring source material over several decades.

 I would welcome site specific commissions for larger works and would do so in a four stage commissioning process.